Win the Battle Against Tooth Decay with Protective Tooth Sealant

 Is Protective Tooth Sealant from Dr. Andres de Cardenas Right for You?

 Dental sealants do not represent the only way to defend against tooth decay.
 Brushing and flossing may seem like an easy afterthought, but it also reflects the most sensible method to protect teeth from bacteria and tooth decay.

 Tooth sealant doesn’t take the place of brushing and flossing, but it can help save the time, money, and discomfort associated with cavities and their repair.
 Eating properly and an optimal oral health routine is the best way to ensure preeminent oral health.
 However, adding sealants can only help, protecting your hard-working teeth.

-Our dentist Dr. de Cardenas proudly helps his patients protect their teeth with dental sealant applications.
-To learn more about the benefits that protective tooth sealant can offer, contact our caring and concerned dental staff today to schedule an appointment!
-You can also check out our other informative articles on caring for teeth between visits and tongue scrapers!
+Our dentist Dr. Andres de Cardenas proudly helps his patients protect their teeth with dental sealant applications.
+To learn more about the benefits that a protective tooth sealant can offer, contact our caring and concerned dental staff today to schedule an appointment!
+You can also check out our other informative articles on caring for your teeth at home and tongue scrapers!